 Directed to kids but of interest to readers of all ages as well as educators, Debnam’s four-page weekly newspaper feature addressed topics of significance to the elementary curriculum and included features about science, government, animals, hobbies, artists, holidays, biography, geography, history and manners, among others.

 Donald and Justeen Tarbet leave $3 million legacy gift to School of Education

 The bequest will be used to establish the Donald G. Tarbet Endowment Fund for Faculty Support, which will provide faculty stipends to facilitate development of innovative educational interventions and programs, support for junior faculty, and other areas of faculty support.

 Ryoo named National Academy of Education/Spencer Postdoctoral Fellow

 Kihyun “Kelly” Ryoo, an assistant professor of learning sciences in the University of North Carolina at Chapel Hill’s School of Education, has been named a 2014 National Academy of Education/Spencer Postdoctoral Fellow.

 Education Students blog from Norway, Germany

-Two groups of School of Education students are in Europe, where they are doing student teaching in Hamburg, Germany and in Bergen, Norway.
-Click through to read their blogs and see photos of their adventures
+Two groups of School of Education students did student teaching in Europe - in Hamburg, Germany, and in Bergen, Norway.
+Click through to read their blogs and see photos of their adventures.

 Ph.D. student Justin Garwood seeking answers to classroom problems